Position: Universal Aesthetic Alignment Narrows Artistic Expression: Experiments

 For the SDXL family, we tested the base SDXL model and a highly aesthetics-aligned variant, Playground-2.5-1024px-aesthetic (denoted as Playground).
 For the SD3.5M family, we evaluated the base model and two FlowGRPO-aligned variants \cite{liu_flow-grpo_2025}: one trained for prompt-following on GenEval (SD3.5M-GenEval) and another trained for aesthetics alignment on PickScore (SD3.5M-PickScore).
 Finally, we included Google’s closed-source model Nano Banana, known for strong prompt-following performance even under challenging negation conditions (e.g., ``a bike with no wheels'') \cite{guo_vsf_2025}.

 For each model, we generated two images: one using the original prompt and one using the wide-spectrum aesthetics prompt.
-Random seeds were not fixed because Nano Banana does not support seed control.
-To ensure fairness, all models were tested without seed synchronization.
-This will introduce noise and thus lower the statistical power, but our later results show that even in this case we get pair-wise extremely significant results (Table~\ref{tab:align_p}).
 The image generated from the original prompt is denoted as $I_o$, and the image from the wide-spectrum aesthetics prompt as $I_a$.
-If Nano Banana failed to produce an image, generation was retried until success.
+If Nano Banana failed to produce an image, the generation was retried until success.